Azure/azure-sdk-for-net/sdk/policyinsights/Azure.ResourceManager.PolicyInsights/src/autorest.md

   Etag: ETag|etag

 directive:
-  # TODO: Autorest.csharp should combine these redundancy methods into the scope one
+  # TODO: Autorest.csharp should combine these redundancy methods into the scope one automatically.
   - from: remediations.json
     where: $.paths
     transform: >